For many of those operating within the travel industry, the past couple of years have been tough.

 Where applicable, it’s useful to get in touch with a travel agent to help with any complex business trips, especially when it comes to travel insurance.
 In today’s climate where budgets are tight, yet everything is literally up in the air, travel insurance is critical.

 TravelPerk has its own solution to combating the gruesome paperwork and hidden costs notorious in travel insurance: FlexiPerk.
-FlexiPerk allows you to cancel any flight, hotel, car, or train at any time, and get at least 80% of your money back—no questions asked.
+FlexiPerk allows you to cancel any flight, hotel, car, or train at any time, and get 80% of your money back—no questions asked.

 How to cancel and get a refund on a trip with Flexiperk

 FlexiPerk offers executive assistants the most flexible business travel ever.
-You a pay a small fee on top of your booking and if plans change, you can cancel up to two hours before and get minimum 80% of your trip refunded.
+You a pay a small fee on top of your booking and if plans change, you can cancel up to two hours before and get 80% of your trip refunded.
 No questions asked.

 While you can do all you can to ensure travel plans go smoothly, the pandemic continues to take away control that you may have as an EA.
 Executives should be prepared for travel to be slightly different from the norm, especially when communicating in different time zones.